peterbakonyi05/under-the-hood-of-bundling-tools/README.md

 * https://www.youtube.com/watch?v=admLV6V2eDg&list=PLUzuI4zq53eHbqKe4Dcf6YaSL-CXscDv5&index=3

 ## Summary
-If you understand the basic concepts and architecture, it is easy to use any of the bundling tools, even if it is wrapped inside a CLI.
+If you understand the basic concepts and architecture, it is easier to configure and use any of the bundling tools.
+Especially when it comes to debugging.